 words Alexa Wang

 The skirting, trim, and molding often go unnoticed, and the same can be said of doors.
-However, each of these features dramatically affects a room’s looks.
+However, each of these features dramatically affects a room’s looks, especially the ones we see in Crittall doors.
 Therefore, choosing your doors with care is essential because they can significantly impact your home.
 Below are five things worth considering when you are shopping for internal doors.

 1. Door Styles